 - Humidifiers can help reduce dust particles and kill bacteria

 If you are tired of dry air during the winter and want to improve your indoor air quality, call Rick’s Heating & Cooling today.
 We can install a drum, bypass, or spray mist humidifier in your Maineville, Morrow, Lebanon, Mason, or Cincinnati, Ohio home.
-Our goal is to make sure you and your family are comfortable and cozy all winter long—contact us today for a free estimate!
+Our goal is to make sure you and your family are comfortable and cozy all winter long—contact us today for an estimate!